lalvarezmunoz/nf-wgs-snp/README.md

 The user provides the path to the FASTQ files and an accession number.

 First, reference sequence files are downloaded from NCBI database to be used as the reference in BWA-MEM.
 The aligned reads are then sorted using Samtools, duplicate reads are marked with Picard and the BAM files are indexed.
 Variant calling is performed using Freebayes and, finally, VCF files can be annotated using SnpEff.
+A final report is created with the read alignment results and VCF summary tables.

 ## Requirements